-When a criminal action or emergency occurs on-campus, faculty, staff, students, or guests to Fuller should immediately report the incident to the Department of Campus Safety, or the Pasadena Police Department.
-"If you See something, Say something."
+When a criminal action or emergency occurs on-campus, faculty, staff, students, or guests to Fuller should immediately call 911 and after doing so, call Campus Safety so that Campus Safety may assist public first responders with access to the caller's location, if applicable.
+This will also

-Campus community members--students, faculty, staff, and guests--are encouraged to report all criminal acts (such as murder, sex offenses, burglary, aggravated assault, robbery, arson, and auto theft), emergencies, or other public safety related incidents occurring within the seminary's Clery geography to the Fuller Theological Seminary Department of Campus Safety in an accurate, prompt, and timely manner.
+Campus community members--students, faculty, staff, and guests--are encouraged to report all criminal acts (such as murder, sex offenses, burglary, aggravated assault, robbery, arson, and auto theft), emergencies, or other public safety related incidents occurring within the seminary's Clery geography to the Pasadena Police Department or 911 and then the Fuller Theological Seminary Department of Campus Safety in an accurate, prompt, and timely manner.
 The seminary's Clery geography includes: on-campus property including campus student housing, buildings, and/or facilities; designated non-campus properties and facilities; public property adjacent to and immediately accessible from on campus property; and leased, rented, or otherwise recognized and/or controlled buildings, spaces, and/or facilities.

 The Department of Campus Safety has been designated by Fuller Theological Seminary as the official office for campus crime reporting.
-Accurate and prompt reporting ensures Campus Safety is able to evaluate, consider, and send timely warning reports, disclose crimes through ongoing disclosure processes such as the posting of crimes in the Daily Crime Log, and accurately documenting reportable crimes in its annual statistical disclosure.
+Accurate and prompt reporting ensures Campus Safety is able to evaluate, consider, and send timely warning reports, disclose crimes through ongoing disclosure processes such as the posting of crimes in the Daily Crime Log, and accurately document reportable crimes in its annual statistical disclosure.
 Fuller Theological Seminary further encourages accurate and prompt reporting to Campus Safety and/or the local police when the victim of a crime elects to, or is unable to, make such a report.
 This publication focuses on the Department of Campus Safety because it has primary responsibility for patrolling the Fuller Theological Seminary campus and it has been designated as the institution's primary reporting structure for crimes and emergencies.
 However, criminal incidents or incidents off campus can be reported to the local Pasadena Police Department.